-I’m going to be showing you how to mix and master music in TWO HOURS OR LESS!!
+I’m going to show you how to master the art of mixing and mastering music in Logic Pro X in just TWO HOURS OR LESS!

 What Equipment Do You Need To Start Mixing Music?